-- Participation in Positive Underlying Returns: If the Underlying Return is greater than zero, Credit Suisse will pay the Principal Amount at maturity plus a return equal to the Underlying Return multiplied by the Upside Participation Rate.
-If the Underlying Return is less than zero, investors may be exposed to the negative Underlying Return at maturity. - □ Contingent Repayment of Principal at Maturity: If the Underlying Return is equal to or less than zero and the Final Level is not less than the Trigger Level, Credit Suisse will pay you the Principal Amount at maturity.
-However, if the Final Level is less than the Trigger Level, Credit Suisse will pay you less than your full Principal Amount, if anything, resulting in a loss of your principal that is proportionate to the full depreciation of the Underlying.
+- □ Enhanced Growth Potential: At maturity, the Upside Gearing feature will provide leveraged exposure to any positive performance of the Underlying.
+If the Underlying Return is greater than zero, Credit Suisse will pay the Principal Amount at maturity plus a return equal to the Underlying Return multiplied by the Upside Gearing.
+If the Underlying Return is less than zero, investors may be exposed to the pagative Underlying Return at maturity. - is less than zero, investors may be exposed to the negative Underlying Return at maturity.

+Contingent Repayment of Principal at Maturity: If the Underlying Return is equal to or less than zero and the Final Underlying Level is not less than the Downside Threshold, Credit Suisse will pay you the Principal Amount at maturity.
+However, if the Final Underlying Level is less than the Downside Threshold, Credit Suisse will pay you less than your full Principal Amount, if anything, resulting in a loss of your principal that is proportionate to the full depreciation of the Underlying.
 The contingent repayment of principal applies only if you hold the Securities to maturity.
 Any payment on the Securities, including any repayment of principal, is subject to the ability of Credit Suisse to pay its obligations as they become due.